APogue/APogue.github.io/_posts/posts/2024-11-11-Protest-ativities-policy.md

 date: 2024-11-11 12:42 PM
 ---

+### Notes

-Thesis1: Policy that works requires *balance*.
+- Policy that works requires *balance*.
 Anti-discrimination education that serves everyone.
-Policing that targets the actual problems that are occurring using the appropriate amount of resources.
+Policing that targets actual problems using the appropriate amount of resources.
 Free speech that acknowledges anti-discrimination laws.

-Thesis2: Umbrella responses unfairly target certain groups, chill free speech, and leave certain members of the community vulnerable to continual harm.
+- Umbrella responses unfairly target certain groups, chill free speech, and leave certain members of the community vulnerable to continual harm.

+- It is very convenient for the school to support 1st amendment rights in the manner that it is---by doing nothing.
+The school can uphold the 1st amendment in a way that is legal, which would take significantly more involvement and oversight.
+They would need to be more than "just a bank that holds classes sometimes" or whatever that students said

+	- It is clear this is happening because even when they were tasked with implementing policy, they failed to do so and simply threw money at the problem after disaster struck

 ### Predated policy